geodezyx.utils package

 Returns:

-• True – the file is empty or does not exist
+True if the file is empty or does not exist, False otherwise.

 geodezyx.utils.shell_like.fileprint(output, outfile)